-The purpose of this section is to provide a brief introduction into the concept of social innovation, its relevance to this case study and how it has been conceptualized within the context of this research.
-Although considerably less so than literature on collaborative advantage and cross sector partnerships, the literature on social innovation has also provided insight into conditions which may have been particularly relevant for this case study, in particular the conditions of learning, networks, and scope.
+This section introduces the concept of social innovation, its relevance to this case study and how it has been conceptualized within the context of this research.
+Although less so than literature on collaborative advantage and cross sector partnerships, the literature on social innovation has also provided insight into conditionss which may have been particularly relevant for this case study; in particular the conditions of learning, networks, and scope.
 These conditions will be explored further in the synthesis at the end of the chapter.

 According to the Stanford Center for Social Innovation, a social innovation "is a novel solution to a social problem that is more effective, efficient, sustainable, or just than present solutions and for which the value created accrues primarily to society as a whole rather than private individuals".
 With the rise of wicked problems, some of which were briefly discussed in the introduction, society as a whole, and more specifically the public, private, and governmental sectors have begun to turn to social innovation as a capable of providing solutions to many intractable issues.
 As such, collaboration has begun to play an increasing role in innovation; particularly NGO and business sector (Osburg & Schmidpeter 2013).
 Many scholars acknowledge that social innovation is inherently a collaborative concept (Adam & Westlund 2012; Franz et al. 2012; Murray et al. 2010; Mulgan et al. 2007; Osburg & Schmidpeter 2013).
 This often takes place in the form of an NGO identifying a problem and calling upon companies to help solve it, which is similar to the scenario that has taken place between The Ocean Project and zoos, aquariums, and museums (Osburg & Schmidpeter 2013).
-In essence, The Ocean Project, which functions as a network, has identified the issue of the inability of conventional visitor engagement methods to stimulate conservation oriented behavior and hence has called upon the community to develop innovative approaches towards engaging visitors to take conservation action and stimulate behavior change.
+In essence, The Ocean Project, which functions as a network, has identified the inability of conventional visitor engagement methods to stimulate conservation oriented behavior and hence has called upon the community to develop innovative approaches towards engaging visitors to take conservation action and stimulate behavior change.
 Therefore, in the context of this research, a social innovation is referred to as an innovative development or modification of visitor engagement methods with the goal of stimulating behavior change and increasing visitor engagement in conservation actions.
-For many social innovations, behavior change is a fundamental component
+For many social innovations, behavior change is a fundamental component (Obsurg & Schmidpeter 2013).
+For example, in the case of this research, the education departments of the aquariums are trying to develop programs to encourage visitors in taking conservation action.
+In this case, behavior change is the key indicator of success, without which the programs, or social innovation, would likely be considered a failure.